huly94/smart_museum_proj/README.md

 2. Actuators:

-   - ActuatorAudio: it is the headphones plugged to the visitor audio-guide, that turn on when visitor stand in front of a work, playing a certain audio track basing on the age.
+   - **ActuatorAudio**: it is the headphones plugged to the visitor audio-guide, that turn on when visitor stand in front of a work, playing a certain audio track basing on the age.
 So the audio-guide has the tag that is detected by the RFID reader. examples can be the following:
      ![audio-guide_RFID](https://sc01.alicdn.com/kf/HTB1ZRmKtyOYBuNjSsD4q6zSkFXaa.jpg)
-   - ActuatorLight: these are the lights inside the room that turn on or off basing on time, weather and presence of a visitor.
+   - **ActuatorLight**: these are the lights inside the room that turn on or off basing on time, weather and presence of a visitor.
-   - ActuatorMobile: In this case the actuator can be a mobile or any device to which we can send message like suggestions on related exhibitions or works, so even the audio-guide itself can be a good actuator.
+   - **ActuatorMobile**: In this case the actuator can be a mobile or any device to which we can send message like suggestions on related exhibitions or works, so even the audio-guide itself can be a good actuator.
-   - ActuatorWall: this is the smart wall that is colored during the pervasive game ”chromatize it!”
+   - **ActuatorWall**: this is the smart wall that is colored during the pervasive game ”chromatize it!”
     ![smart_wall](https://i.ibb.co/rMCM5kM/Schermata-2020-05-07-alle-10-55-07.png)
-   - ActuatorPainting: a painting itself can be an actuator, this only in cases of animated works that can be based on what the visitor like most in an exhibition.
+   - **ActuatorPainting**: a painting itself can be an actuator, this only in cases of animated works that can be based on what the visitor like most in an exhibition.
 It can be just a screen that basing on the visitor show different things.